SantosOMartinez/codepath-project-1/readme.md

 **Snoopy's Story** is an app that introduces some of Snoopy's background.

-Time spent: **2** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Users are able to see a customized app icon and launch screen
+- [X] Users are able to see a customized app icon and launch screen.
-- [X] Your app should work for any screen size and orientation using AutoLayout constraints
+- [X] Your app should work for any screen size and orientation using AutoLayout constraints.
-- [X] Users are able to see at least 3 context items
+- [X] Users are able to see at least 3 context items.
-- [X] Users are able to tap into each context item and see detail view contains information about each item (title, description, picture if applicable, etc.)
+- [X] Users are able to tap into each context item and see detail view contains information about each item. (title, description, picture if applicable, etc.)

 The following **optional** features are implemented:

-- [X] Improve and customize the user interface through styling and coloring
+- [X] Improve and customize the user interface through styling and coloring.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [X] Allow users to scroll when context items are off-screen.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough